MeetMe/newrelic-plugin-agent/README.md

 Troubleshooting
 ---------------
-If the installation does not install the "newrelic_plugin_agent" application in /usr/bin then it is likely that setuptools or distribute is not up to date.
+- If the installation does not install the "newrelic_plugin_agent" application in /usr/bin then it is likely that setuptools or distribute is not up to date.
 The following commands can be run to install distribute and pip for installing the application:

     curl http://python-distribute.org/distribute_setup.py | python
     curl https://raw.github.com/pypa/pip/master/contrib/get-pip.py | python

-If the application installs but doesn't seem to be submitting status, check the logfile which at /tmp/newrelic_plugin_agent.log if the default example logging configuration is used.
+- If the application installs but doesn't seem to be submitting status, check the logfile which at /tmp/newrelic_plugin_agent.log if the default example logging configuration is used.
+- If the agent starts but dies shortly after ensure that /var/log/newrelic and /var/run/newrelic are writable by the same user specified in the daemon section of the configuration file.
+- If the agent has died and won't restart, remove any files found in /var/run/newrelic/